Nitrokey/nitrokey-documentation/source/components/nethsm/system_recovery.rst

       2. Unpack the installer image.
       3. Write the installer image to a USB flash drive.
          For this you could use the graphical tool `balenaEtcher <https://etcher.balena.io/>`__.
 On Linux you could also use the command line tool `dd`.
+         Ignore any warning that a partition table is missing.
       4. Connect the USB flash drive with a USB port at the front panel of the NetHSM.
       5. Optionally: Connect a keyboard and monitor with the NetHSM.
       6. Make sure the system is turned off, but connected to power.